googleads/google-publisher-tag-samples/basic/display-anchor-ad/README.md

 *   **Only request anchor ads on pages/environments where you want an anchor to appear.** For example, don't assume anchors are ineligible on desktop pages, as we may add support in the future.

+    Note: You can use Chrome DevTools [mobile simulation][simulate_mobile] to test anchor ads on mobile from a desktop environment.

 *   **Anchor ads generate their own ad container.** Unlike other ad types, it's not necessary to define a `<div>` for anchor ads.
 Anchor ads automatically